 Doing so will protect them from water and corrosion and it will also make handling them in the future much easier.

 4. Get help when you need it

-Mounting your carrier can prove to be more of a challenge that you think and many carriers weigh upwards of 40 pounds.
-The last thing that you want is for your carrier to fall to the ground or damage your vehicle somehow so it’s better to have somebody help you than to continue struggling on your own.
+Mounting your carrier can prove to be more of a challenge than you think with many carriers weigh upwards of 40 pounds.
+The last thing that you want is for your carrier to fall to the ground or damage your vehicle (or your back) somehow, so it’s better to have somebody helping you than struggling on your own.

 5. Make sure that you have the right roof rack

-Unless you buy a bag, you are most likely going to need a roof rack; obviously, make sure that you have one in the first place.
-If you do have one, you need to make sure that your carrier is compatible with the existing roof rack.
+Unless you buy a bag, you are most likely going to need a roof rack.
+Your car or van might already have one so check.
+If you do have one, you need to make sure that your chosen roof box carrier is compatible with the existing roof rack.

 Many of them will be able to fit factory racks but other times you will have to buy a rack specifically designed for that carrier.

 10 Tips for Loading Your Box Carrier